Latent Thinking Optimization: Your Latent Reasoning Language Model Secretly Encodes Reward Signals in Its Latent Thoughts: Impact Statement

 \section{Impact Statement}

-Most existing approaches for reward modeling and LLM thinking optimization are performed in the natural language space~\citep{wang-etal-2024-math,lu2024autopsv}, but may be costly and prone to overthinking~\citep{sui2025stop}.
+Existing methods for reward modeling and thinking optimization in LLMs are primarily performed in the natural language space~\citep{wang-etal-2024-math,lu2024autopsv}, but may be costly and prone to the overthinking issue~\citep{sui2025stop}.
 Our research demonstrates that the latent representations of both \LRLM and general LLMs encode appropriate reward signals that can be directly leveraged to optimize the latent thinking processes.
 Furthermore, we show that reward modeling in the latent space can generalize across domains and shows strong potential for building a generalist reward model in the latent space.
 Our results demonstrate that reward modeling and scaling test-time thinking with supervision~\citep{muennighoff2025s1,guo2025deepseek,setlur2025scaling} can be performed directly in the latent space, highlighting its potential as a general, efficient, and domain-agnostic approach to improving the thinking processes of LLMs.

 We do not aim to claim that latent reward modeling and latent thinking optimization are better than natural language-based reward modeling and verbal thinking optimization.
 Instead, we show that they offer efficient and effective alternatives in specific settings and open up promising directions for future works.
 For example, in resource-constrained settings where training computation is limited and inference efficiency is imperative, \LTO can effectively optimize the thinking processes of LLMs with low computation cost.
 We hope that our research motivates further exploration of reward modeling and thinking optimization in the latent space---a largely underexplored but highly promising direction for advancing scalable, efficient, and generalist LLM thinking and reasoning.